Documentation Index

 Article 14 — Human Oversight

 Requirement: High-risk AI systems must be designed to allow effective oversight by natural persons, including the ability to understand the system’s capabilities and limitations, monitor operation, and intervene to correct, override, or stop the system.
+What this means for agents: You must be able to see what agents are doing in real time and stop them immediately.
+Post-hoc analysis is not oversight.
+Grantex coverage:- Principal Sessions dashboard: Embeddable UI showing all active grants, scopes, and recent activity per user.
+Principals see exactly what their agents are doing.

 - Real-time event streaming: SSE and WebSocket endpoints surface agent actions as they happen.
 Subscribe to specific event types or agents.